AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 Ada defines a model for hardware interrupts and interrupt handling that closely adheres to the conceptual model described above.
-If you have experience with interrupt handling you will recognize them in the Ada model.
+If you have experience with interrupt handling, you will recognize them in the Ada model.
 One very important point to make about the Ada facilities is that they are highly portable, so they don't require extensive changes when moving to an new target computer.
 Part of that portability is due to the